 Research output per year

-Dr Leslie-Anne Duvic-Paoli is a Senior Lecturer in Environmental Law at The Dickson Poon School of Law and the Deputy Director of its Centr for Climate Law & Governance.
+Dr Leslie-Anne Duvic-Paoli is a Senior Lecturer in Environmental Law at The Dickson Poon School of Law and a member of its Centre for Climate Law & Governance.

-Leslie-Anne is a public international lawyer, with research interests in environmental, climate and energy law.
-Her scholarship covers the ambiguous role played by environmental principles, the global legal implications of the clean energy transition and the role of citizens' assemblies in the making of climate law and policy.
+Dr Duvic-Paoli is a public international lawyer, with research interests in environmental, climate and energy law.
+Her scholarship covers the international environmental obligations of states, the global legal implications of the clean energy transition and the role of participatory rights and citizens' assemblies in climate governance.
 She is the author of The Prevention Principle in International Environmental Law (Cambridge University Press, 2018) and the co-editor (with Veerle Heyvaert) of the Research Handbook on Transnational Environmental Law (Edward Elgar, 2020).
+At present, she is researching a new book entitled Reimagining Climate Legislation: Citizens’ Assemblies and the Making of Environmental Law (Cambridge University Press).

-Leslie-Anne consults regularly for governments and NGOs.
-She has worked closely with policy and law-makers in the context of inter alia the role of environmental principles post-Brexit, the Global Pact for the Environment, UNFCCC negotiations, the climate citizens' assembly in France and the UK's third Climate Change Risk Assessment evidence report.
+Dr Duvic-Paoli regularly consults for governments, international organisations and NGOs.
+She has worked closely with decision-makers and civil society in the context of e.g. international climate negotiations, the drafting of the Global Pact for the Environment, France’s climate citizens and the UK's Climate Change Risk Assessment evidence report.
+She also has an expanding portfolio of legal practice, including in relation to international proceedings before the International Court of Justice.

 Leslie-Anne holds Master’s degrees in international relations / political science from Sciences Po Paris and in public law from the University of Panthéon-Sorbonne, and a PhD (summa cum laude) in international law from the Graduate Institute of International and Development Studies in Geneva.